Explore the wonders of life Down Under, before you hike and climb your way through New Zealand on this epic gap year program!

 • • White water rafting adventure over rapids and the highest commercially rafted waterfall in the world

-• • Tramping (backpacking) expedition in one of the South Island National Parks
+• • Tramping (backpacking) expedition and rock climbing in one of the South Island National Parks

 • Cultural Immersion